Tuesday, 22 July 2025

 2. What was "schizophrenia progressiva"

 RN the person for whom mutual analysis was designed, received a weighty diagnosis in a diary entry for January 2nd 1932.
 She was believed to be suffering from an illness which resulted in a permanent psychotic state; so why risk psychoanalysis with an already fragmented and fragile person?
+The clinical diary speaks of the dynamics of psychosis and death believed to be present in the analysand since very early infancy.
+How did Ferenzci's own worsening condition enter into the mutuality of death and psychosis.
+One article believes symptoms were already present in 1932

 3. What were the limitations of mutual analysis?

-4. Unsuccessful and Messy Endings with Ferenzci
+4. Unsuccessful and Messy Endings: Ferenzci

 Notes